coastalgit/flight-plan/framework/FLIGHT-PLAN-COMMANDS.md

 When user first runs `flight-plan status` in a project:
 1. AI checks `.flight-plan/config.json` for `speckit_prompted` field
 2. If not prompted: AI asks "Would you like SpecKit? (yes/no)"
-3. If yes: AI reads FLIGHT-PLAN-SPECKIT-SETUP.md and guides through setup
+3. If yes: AI reads `.flight-plan/FLIGHT-PLAN-SPECKIT-SETUP.md` and guides through setup
 4. If no: Updates config.json, never asks again

 **For AI Implementers:**
 - SpecKit prompting happens IN `flight-plan status`, not as separate command
 - Check `.flight-plan/config.json` in current directory (project root)
-- Read `.flight-plan/FLIGHT-PLAN-SPECKIT-SETUP.md` for setup instructions (local copy)
+- Read `.flight-plan/FLIGHT-PLAN-SPECKIT-SETUP.md` for setup instructions (local copy in project)
-- Never create memory/ or specs/ directories (SpecKit does this)
+- Never create `.specify/` directory or subdirectories (SpecKit does this via `specify init`)
+- After SpecKit installed, `flight-plan setup-speckit` generates `.specify/memory/constitution.md`
 - Only update `.flight-plan/config.json` in current directory to track status
 - All file reads are relative to project directory (standalone project)